Boats in the bay at Tokyo Disney Sea

 This is a surprisingly long ride, so it feels like good value for money.
 Your cart spins you from 4D screen to 4D screen, enabling you to complete all the activities.
 This is one ride we all wanted to ride again and again!
 It’s GREAT for younger kids and fun for the whole family.

-Toy Story Mania height limit: There is no height limit, but you do need to be able to maintain a stable sitting position alone.
+There is no height limit for the Toy Story Mani ride, but you do need to be able to maintain a stable seated position to ride

 1. Journey To The Center of The Earth